afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 awesome.
 Down-right terrible in fact.
 I feel enough of that.

 I used to "diss" charities exhibiting [just-world][jw] bias but I am changing now.
-Moreover, the recent encounters motivated me too look into the alternative altruism movement.
-May be, one day, I will join them.
+Moreover, the recent encounters motivated me too look into the effective altruism movement more carefully.
+May be, one day, I will join them too.

 [^1]: the Effective Altruism posts are not tagged, just searching for "altruism"
     results in 10 pages though